-Following a PhD at the University of Cambridge, Andrew returned to Australia in 1994 to establish Australia’s highest resolution electron-beam lithography capability at UNSW, offering nanoelectronic device feature sizes down to 10 nanometers.
-He also began work on an initiative to construct in Australia a solid state quantum computer, and was one of the founder members of the Centre for Quantum Computer Technology in January 2000.
+Following a PhD at the University of Cambridge, Andrew returned to Australia in 1994 to establish advanced nanotechnology capabilities at UNSW, and has been instrumental in a more than 20-year initiative to develop in Australia the technologies needed to realise a silicon-based quantum computer, working alongside founder Professor Bob Clark AO and others in establishing the Centre for Quantum Computer Technology in January 2000.
 The centre has achieved major advances in the international effort to realize large-scale quantum information processing and expanded in 2011 to become the ARC Centre of Excellence for Quantum Computation and Communication Technology.
-It maintains the world’s largest focused collaboration on silicon-based quantum computing and Andrew is the Centre’s Work-Package Leader in this area, as well as the Lead Investigator for a major grant from the US Army Research Office in quantum computing based on silicon-MOS quantum dot qubits.
+It maintains the world’s largest focused collaboration on silicon-based quantum computing.
+Andrew is also the Lead Investigator on a major research project funded by the US Army Research Office in quantum computing based on silicon-MOS quantum dot qubits.

-Andrew and his team have developed a range of single atom nanotechnologies that will be required for silicon quantum computing and that also have relevance to today’s semiconductor industry.
-Andrew is a Director of the company Qucor Pty Ltd, which was established to commercialize this research.
-He is a regular invited speaker at international conferences on quantum computing and nanotechnology, and has served on numerous advisory bodies including the Photon Sciences Advisory Committee for the Paul Scherrer Institute in Switzerland (2015 -), the Australian Advisory Board on Health Care and Technology Competitiveness (2019 -), the Expert Working Group for the 2012 Australian National Nanotechnology Strategy, for the Australian Academy of Science, the Expert Working Group for the DIISR 2008 Roadmap Review of the National Collaborative Research Infrastructure Strategy, and the Scholar Selection Committee of the Cambridge Australia Trust.
-In 2011 Andrew was elected to a UNSW Scientia Professorship, the highest academic rank within the university, for his research achievements.
+Andrew and his team have developed a range of new technologies that will be required for silicon-based quantum computing.
+He is a Director of the company Qucor Pty Ltd, which was established to commercialize this research.
+He is a regular invited speaker at international conferences on quantum computing and nanotechnology, and has served on numerous advisory bodies including the Photon Sciences Advisory Committee for the Paul Scherrer Institute in Switzerland (2015 -), the Australian Advisory Board on Health Care and Technology Competitiveness (2019 -), the Expert Working Group for the 2012 Australian National Nanotechnology Strategy (AAS), the Expert Working Group for the DIISR 2008 Roadmap Review of the National Collaborative Research Infrastructure Strategy, and the Scholar Selection Committee of the Cambridge Australia Trust.